 Nigeria

-Nigeria's NDPR & NDPA require breach notification within 72 hours of awareness.
-When the clock starts, what to send the NDPC, what happens if you miss.
+Nigeria's NDPA 2023 (s.40) and the GAID 2025 require NDPC notification within 72 hours of awareness, and affected individuals told immediately where the risk is high.
+When the clock starts, what to send, what happens if you miss.